What Is Breast Cancer?

 LCIS (Lobular Carcinoma in Situ)

-LCIS looks like cancer cells growing in the lobules of the milk-producing glands of the breast, but they do not grow through the wall of the lobules and is not a true cancer.
+LCIS looks like cancer cells growing in the lobules of the milk-producing glands of the breast, but they do not grow through the wall of the lobules and is not true cancer.
 According to the American Cancer Society, “Women with this condition have a 7- to 11-fold increased risk of developing invasive cancer in either breast.
 For this reason, women with LCIS should make sure they have regular mammograms and doctor visits.”

 Invasive Ductal Carcinoma (IDC)